 With more the 40 million people living and working in the central U.S., a major earthquake could cause unprecedented devastation.
 What we do now, before a big earthquake, will determine what our lives will be like afterwards.
 With earthquakes an inevitable part of this region’s future, we must act quickly to ensure that disasters do not become catastrophes.

-The Great Central U.S. ShakeOut in October 2013 involved nearly 2.5 million people through a broad-based outreach program, partnership with media, and public advocacy by hundreds of partners.
-The event is being repeated on October 16, 2014.
-This event is being organized by the Central United States Earthquake Consortium and the states of: Alabama, Arkansas, Kentucky, Illinois, Indiana, Mississippi, Missouri, and Tennessee.
+The Great Central U.S. ShakeOut in October 2014 involved 2 million people through a broad-based outreach program, partnership with media, and public advocacy by hundreds of partners.
+The event is being repeated on October 15, 2015.
+This event is being organized by the Central United States Earthquake Consortium and the states of: Alabama, Arkansas, Kansas, Kentucky, Illinois, Indiana, Mississippi, Missouri, and Tennessee.